cyberman54/ESP32-Paxcounter/README.md

 **Port #8:** Battery voltage data (only if device has feature BATT)

-  	byte 1-2:	Battery or USB Voltage [mV], 0 if no battery probe
+  	bytes 1-2:	Battery or USB Voltage [mV], 0 if no battery probe

 **Port #9:** Time/Date

-  	byte 1-2:	board's local time/date in UNIX epoch (number of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT), not counting leap seconds)
+  	bytes 1-4:	board's local time/date in UNIX epoch (number of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT), not counting leap seconds)

 # Remote control